-Some species such as coots and grebes have lobed feet.
-These are generally long and help the bird walk on soft, uneven surfaces.
+Some species, such as coots and grebes, have lobed feet.
+These are long and help the bird walk on soft, uneven surfaces.
 These stiff flaps are found along both sides of the toes.

 All birds have claws on the end of their toes.
-The forelimbs on a bird are the wings.
+The forelimbs of a bird are the wings.

 Birds range in size from the smallest bird in North America, the Calliope hummingbird, to the California Condor.
 The Californian condor has a wingspan up to 9 1/2 feet and weighs up to 23 pounds.
 The Calliope hummingbird is tiny at 3 inches (8 cm) long and weighs 0.1 oz.

 The body size determines the life history of the bird.
 Larger species tend to live longer and breed later in life.
-They also have a longer breeding cycle and have fewer young.
-Some large birds do not start breeding until they are 10 years old and may lay just one egg with an incubation period of 2 months.
+They also have a longer breeding cycle and fewer young.
+Some large birds do not start producing until they are ten years old and may lay just one egg with an incubation period of 2 months.

-Although large species generally live longer than smaller species, there are some exceptions to this.
+Although large species generally live longer than smaller species, there are some exceptions.
 Tiny hummingbirds only lay two eggs, whereas an ostrich can lay up to 10.

-With such a huge range of species, there should be no surprise that almost every color can be seen on a bird.
-Birds have a wide diversity of patterns and colors on their plumage.
+With such a vast range of species, there should be no surprise that almost every color can be seen on a bird.
+Birds have a wide diversity of patterns and colors in their plumage.

 Colors on feathers are produced by pigments called melanins and lipochromes.
 These two pigments produce different colors on the feathers.

 Lipochromes produce reds, oranges, yellows, greens, and blues.
-Melanins produce darker colors such as blacks, browns, reddish-browns, but also some yellows.
+Melanins produce darker colors, such as blacks, browns, reddish-browns, and also some yellows.
 Colors are sometimes related to the bird’s diet, with crows and ravens needing plenty of riboflavin in their diet to achieve their color.
 These pigments can also protect the bird from ultraviolet rays from the sun.

 There is another diversity within the colors of birds.
 Colors are either iridescent or non-iridescent.
 Non-iridescent colors can be seen from any angle, but iridescent colors such as those on hummingbirds can only be seen from certain angles.